Deadline Extension: Please note that the deadline for submitting the application has been extended to 5 pm on February 11, Friday.

 Interested applicants should form teams of two or three faculty each.
 Team members should be from different disciplines, and teams with faculty from both HFA and SBS will be preferred.
 Teams will also ideally include one or more members with long-historical and intersectional orientations.
 Each team will design a specific course while working with other teams to plan the curriculum.

 Before preparing your application, please read this important information about the DGS Project History and Principles.
 We also encourage you to learn more about the World Studies Interdisciplinary Project: WSIP.

 To apply, follow this link to the DGS Team Application Form.
-Applications are due Tuesday February 8.
+You may want to take a look at all the questions in the pdf version of the form before you fill out the google form.
+Applications are due 5 pm on February 11, Friday.
 Notifications will be sent by early March.